-The Pennsylvania Department of Conservation and Natural Resources has just released their latest Pennsylvania Fall Foliage 2020 Map, and it shows that if you want to see the state’s best foliage this year, you may want to plan your leaf-peeping trip soon.
+The Pennsylvania Department of Conservation and Natural Resources has just released their latest Pennsylvania Fall Foliage 2021 Map, and it shows that if you want to see the state’s best foliage this year, you still have a little time to plan your trip.

-For the week of October 1 through October 7, the map shows that many parts of western Pennsylvania are approaching their best colors, which mean that peak Fall colors are about a week away.
+For the week of September 30 through October 6, the map shows that many parts of western Pennsylvania are just starting to change their colors, which mean that peak Fall colors are about two weeks away.

-More northern counties like Potter, Clearfield and McKean are currently experiencing their peak colors, but counties closer to Pittsburgh, including Allegheny, Butler, Armstrong and Clarion County, which encompasses the super-popular state park Cook’s Forest, will be peaking in the next week.
+More northern counties like Potter and McKean are currently approaching their best colors, but counties closer to Pittsburgh, including Allegheny, Butler, Armstrong and Clarion County, which encompasses the super-popular state park Cook’s Forest, still have two to three weeks to reach their peak colors.

 And if you’d rather do some driving, the DCNR also maps out two “leaf-peeping” road trips, including a 125-mile Northern Loop trip, and a 70-mile Southern Loop trip, which cover the Laurel Highlands.

 If you want to keep an eye on the updated Fall Foliage Maps, follow the DCNR on Facebook for their latest news.